-As is the case with biopharmaceuticals generally, it is likely that there may be adverse side effects associated with the use of furmonertinib or any future product candidates we may develop.
+As is the case with biopharmaceuticals generally, adverse side effects associated with the use of furmonertinib have been observed and it is likely there may be adverse side effects with any future product candidates we may develop.
 Results of our ongoing and future clinical trials of furmonertinib or other product candidates could reveal a high and unacceptable severity and prevalence of expected or unexpected side effects or unexpected characteristics.
-Undesirable side effects caused by our product candidates when used alone or in combination with approved or investigational drugs could cause us or regulatory authorities to interrupt, delay or halt clinical trials and could result in a restrictive prescription drug label and other post-approval requirements, or lead to the delay or denial of regulatory approval by the FDA or comparable foreign regulatory authorities.
+Undesirable side effects caused by our product candidates when used alone or in combination with approved or investigational drugs could cause us or regulatory authorities to interrupt, delay or partially or completely halt clinical trials and could result in a restrictive prescription drug label, post-approval requirements, or lead to the delay of the planned clinical development, or the delay or denial of regulatory approval by the FDA or comparable foreign regulatory authorities.
 Drug-related side effects could also affect patient recruitment or the ability of enrolled patients to complete the trial or result in potential product liability claims.
 Any of these occurrences could severely harm our business, prospects, operating results and financial condition.
-The severity of adverse events (AEs) is described by grade on a scale of increasing severity from Grade 1 (mild), Grade 2 (moderate), Grade 3 (severe), Grade 4 (life-threatening) and Grade 5 (death).
-Serious adverse events (SAEs) are adverse events that are life threatening, require or prolong hospitalization. result in persistent or significant disability/incapacity, result in congenital anomalies or birth defects, or any other medical event which investigators judge to represent significant hazards.
+The severity of adverse events (AEs) is described by grade on a scale of increasing severity from Grade 1 (mild), Grade 2 (moderate), Grade 3 (severe), Grade 4 (life-threatening) and Grade 5 (death), Serious adverse events (SAEs) are adverse events that are life threatening, require or prolong hospitalization, result in persistent or significant disability/incapacity, result in congenital anomalies or birth defects, or any other medical event which investigators judge to represent significant hazards.
 It should be noted that "Severe" and "Serious" are not synonymous as not all AEs that are severe (Grade 3) meet the criteria for SAE while Grade 4 (life-threatening) and Grade 5 (death) AEs are SAEs.
 AEs and SAEs that are determined to be related to the drug(s) being tested are reported as TRAEs and TRSAEs.
 TRAEs leading to discontinuation of study drug(s) are commonly reported to indicate the manageability of treatmentrelated toxicities.
 In the FURLONG trial, TRSAEs were observed in ten out of 178 treated patients and six out of 178 patients discontinued participation in the trial as a result of TRAEs.
 In the FAVOUR trial, as of the June 15, 2023 interim data cut-off date, TRSAEs were observed in six out of 86 of the treated patients and two out of 86 patients discontinued participation in the trial as a result of TRAEs.
+The most frequent TRAEs in the FAVOUR trial as of June 15, 2023 were diarrhea, anemia, aspartate aminotransferase increased, alanine aminotransferase increased, blood creatinine increased, mouth ulceration, rash, electrocardiogram QT prolonged, white blood cell count decreased, decreased appetite, weight decreased, skin fissures, and paronychia.
+Isolated cases of Grade ≥3 reversible hepatic transaminases accompanied with increased total bilirubin have been observed at furmonertinib dose levels higher than 80 mg daily.
 In the FURTHER trial, based on data as of June 15, 2023, TRSAEs were observed in four out of 54 of the treated patients and three out of 54 patients discontinued participation in the trial as a result of TRAEs.
 The most common TRSAEs (defined as ≥1%), across the FURLONG, FAVOUR and FURTHER trials were diarrhea, 1.9% (six out of 318), and liver enzyme elevation, 1.9% (six out of 318).
 The discontinuation rate due to TRAEs across the FURLONG, FAVOUR and FURTHER trials was 3.5% (eleven out of 318), including one patient who discontinued due to diarrhea and one patient who discontinued due to liver enzyme elevation.
 See "Business - Furmonertinib: Our Lead Development Candidate" for additional information.